silvacms/documentation/source/silva/contents/forms.rst

       Form actions.
 Your form is not required to define actions using this attribute.

-   The next API can be used by actions to work on the form:
+   The following API can be used by actions to work on the form:

    .. attribute:: status